 Apart from this, there are no other significant changes in the Pop OS installer.
 Although Ubuntu 22.04 LTS uses Linux Kernel 5.15, Pop OS 22.04 LTS have the Linux Kernel 5.16 (frequently upgraded).

 How to download Pop OS 22.04?

-After download, you can install it in a physical system or try it on a virtual machine.
+After downloading, you can install it on a physical system or try it on a virtual machine.

 You should note that upgrading to this version from the last Pop OS 20.04 LTS is impossible.
 Hence you need to first upgrade to Pop OS 21.10 and then follow this guide to upgrade to this release – How to Upgrade to Pop OS 22.04 LTS from 21.10 [Step by Step]